Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

-In order to interpret the resultant hypervector one has to query all hypervectors corresponding to all possible traces in a binary tree of the given depth where the number of the traces grows exponentially with the depth of the tree.
-However, the resonator network~\cite{ResPart1, ResPart2} (see Section~\ref{sect:probing}) provides a solution to this problem.
-We do not cover the details of factoring trees with the resonator network here but the interested readers are referred to Section 4.1 in~\cite{ResPart1}.
+In order to interpret the resultant hypervector one has to query all hypervectors corresponding to all possible traces in a binary tree of the given depth, where the number of the traces grows exponentially with the depth of the tree.
+This is a significant limitation of the representation.
+This limitation can, however, be addressed in part by the resonator network~\cite{ResPart1, ResPart2} (see Section~\ref{sect:probing}).

+We do not cover the details of factoring trees with the resonator network here, but the interested readers are referred to Section 4.1 in~\cite{ResPart1}.
+It should, of course, be noted that resonator networks are not limitless in their capabilities, since as reported in~\cite{ResPart2}, for the fixed dimensionality of hypervectors their capacity decreases with the increased number of factors (i.e., tree depth in this case).
+Nevertheless, they still seem to be the best alternative to tackle the problem (cf. Fig.~3 in~\cite{ResPart2}) -- their search space scales quadratically with $N$.

 The presented mapping is, of course, not the only possible way to represent binary trees.
 For example, in \cite{Kanerva19} it was proposed to use two different random permutations for representing nested structures.
 This mechanism can be applied to trees as well by using these different random permutations instead of $\textbf{l}$ and $\textbf{r}$.